 “Basic mentoring program” is a social support program intended for youth with disabilities who have completed their regular education, and it includes students volunteers (mentors), their professors from the Faculty of Social Sciences and Humanities (Department of Pedagogy, Department of Cultural Studies and others), Faculty of Teacher Education or other faculties of the University of Rijeka, parents, experts and others.

 The program is implemented “one on one” – 1 mentor (young person/peer/volunteer) provides social support to 1 mentored person (unemployed youth out of the education and work system).
-The mentoring couple conducts activities from a plan of carefully structured free time, according to the work plan that is formed for each mentor and their mentee.
-In addition, there is a “skill and job data base”, i.e. a description of competences and progress of each program participant, given that our youth has very different characteristics.
+The mentoring program couple conducts activities from a plan of carefully structured free time, according to the work plan that is formed for each mentor and their mentee.
+In addition, there is a “skill and job database”, i.e. a description of competences and progress of each program participant, given that these young people have very different characteristics.

-The goal of this program is to build and maintain, through friendship, trust and care, a more lasting relationship between an adult volunteer/mentor and young person which was diagnosed with developmental disabilities or other difficulties in their childhood, which put this group in a position with fewer opportunities than their peers.
-By building a positive relationship between mentoring couples, we teach our youth basic life skills, but also work skills, by teaching them simple jobs that can enable them to work with mentors and/or work assistants in the future.
-The relationship between a young person and a volunteer/mentor, as well as cooperation and support from experts, becomes a protective factor in the socialization of a young person, and a series of custom activities help the young person develop social skills and new interests and habits, widens their social circle, improves their self-image and helps them be more independent.
+The goal of this program is to build and maintain, through friendship, trust and care, a more lasting relationship between an adult volunteer/mentor and a young person who was diagnosed with developmental difficulties or other difficulties in their childhood, which put this group in a disadvantaged position, having with fewer opportunities than their peers.
+By building a positive relationship between mentoring couples, we teach our youth basic life skills, but also work ethic and skills, by teaching them simple jobs that can enable them to work with mentors and/or work assistants in the future.
+The relationship between a young person and a volunteer/mentor, as well as cooperation and support from experts, becomes a protective factor in the socialization of a young person, and a series of specifically tailored activities help the young person develop social skills and new interests and habits, widen their social circle, improve their self-image and help them be more independent.
 In order to expand the social network of a young person and help them develop new interests, group activities are organized.